The short answer is "maybe."

 VA Pension benefits are "needs based", meaning the applicant must have only a certain amount of countable assets.
 The VA rules basically want the applicant to need the money for their healthcare but that the funds are not intended to provide an inheritance to the children.
 This means that the applicant is allowed countable asset limits based upon the applicant's age and money they are spending on their healthcare.
 For instance, a 65 year old veteran may be allowed $80,000 in countable assets but a 90 year old veteran applying for pension may only be allowed to have $30,000 in assets.

 So the general rule is that an elder law attorney is not needed to apply for VA benefits if the assets are already within the applicable range.
-Here, we typically send people to there local Veterans Services office provided by the county.
+Here, we typically send people to their local Veterans Services office provided by most counties.
 If the applicant has assets over the limit, then an elder law attorney can help protect assets and only then apply for VA benefits.
 A good elder law attorney can protect assets with:

 - legal gifting;